KilliannH/imie-throw-dice/README.md

 you just have to run :
 npm test
 you'll be prompt to set a number of dice & faces.
-NB: a timeout of 60s has been set for you to fill those fields.
+NB: a timeout of 15s has been set for you to fill those fields.
-If you wait until this timeout, the test will fail.
-See more : test cmd in your package.json
+If you wait until this timeout, the test will set your throw to the default one : one dice with 6 faces.
+To setup the timeout, see more : test cmd in your package.json

 ---- Usage -------------
 if you run the app for the first time, you need to create your database :
 (assuming your postgres password, roleName is postgres, and your postgres host is localhost)

-python3 main.py imie-throw-dice-db
+python3 main.py imie-throw-dice-db, every time you want to wipe your data, re-run this command.

-NB : by default, a user admin with password admin is created for tests. when the script is finished, you can run nodemon
+when the script is finished, you can run nodemon

 go to your repository, run : nodemon